ifandelse/machina.js/README.md

 In addition to the prototype members, every instance of an FSM has these instance-specific values as well:

 * `_currentAction` - concatenates "{state}.{handler}" for the operation in progress.
 This is provided as a convenience for both logging (if needed) and if you need to check during an operation to see if the last action taken is the same action being taken now.
-* `_priorAction` - concatenates "{state}.{handler" for the last operation that took place.
+* `_priorAction` - concatenates "{state}.{handler}" for the last operation that took place.
 See the above explanation for more context.
 * `eventListeners` - an object containing the event names (keys) and an array of subscribers listening to the event.
 You should not need to interact with this directly.
 Instead, use the `on` and `off` prototype methods.
 * `eventQueue` - an array of input/events that have been deferred by calling `deferUntilTransition` or `deferUntilNextHandler`.
 This queue is processed automatically for you.
 * `namespace` - the namespace value you passed in during instantiaton, or a default value machina provides.